Robert Williamson

 First draft (10%) You will submit a first draft of your review, this does not need to be completely written.
 Some sections can be stubs, however the main focus of the review and the stances it should take should be clear.
 A draft of any figures (hand-drawn approximations are fine) should be included.
 Additionally, the set of papers your review will rely on should be well fleshed out, and it should be clear how you are using the papers you will be citing.
 You will submit a pdf and a zip file of your Overleaf project to gradescope for portion of the assignment.
 You must use the provided Overleaf template for this article.

 Submission and Review (20%) You will submit a fully completed article that meets all of the journal’s submission guidelines.
 This draft will be sent out to reviewers who will assess the appropriateness for your review for publication.
+Note that “draft” does not mean “unedited”, this should be a complete version of the document.
+Your submission is required to onclude at least one figure, that figure has to be created by you (not a reused figure from another paper), usually this figure will be made from combining data or findings from several papers you cite.
+You must own the copyright to this figure, meaning you cannot use one from another journal article.

-You will act as an anonymous reviewer for 2 other submissions.
+You will act as an anonymous reviewer for 2 other submissions to RHITER.
 You are expected to write a review that assesses the quality and appropriateness of the review, and make a decision if the review should be accepted or rejected for publication.
 I recommend reading Elsevier’s guide to reviewers and in particular look at their sample review before you write your review (they have some very good resources linked at the bottom of the guide too).
 When you are asked to review a submission the editor (aka Robert) will send you instructions on what to submit.

 Your article will be submitted as a pdf to Moodle (not gradescope) for this portion of the assignment.